Paris Pont de Tolbiac bridge in France

-This was the last bridge in Paris to be made of stone in the late 1800s, yet after a tragic event during World War II, there are now two plaques positioned on the Pont de Tolbiac in memory of this.
+This was the last Paris bridge to be made of stone in the late 1800s, yet after a tragic event during World War II, there are now two plaques positioned on the Paris Pont de Tolbiac bridge in France in memory of this.

 When Paris was being urbanised further on the eastern side of the city during the latter part of the 1800s, it was decided that an additional bridge needed to be constructed in between the Pont National and the Pont de Bercy, because there was such a large area in between the two.